Boost Your Business with eCards

 These are example eCards that help boost employee recognition by showing appreciation for employees' teamwork, reliability, professionalism, and the progress they've made.

-These cards express appreciation for specific values like teamwork, professionalism, and reliability.
+These cards helped leadership and peers express appreciation for specific values like teamwork, professionalism, and reliability.
 When you’re clear and specific about what employees are doing well, they’ll be motivated to continue excelling in that area.

 In addition to giving employees praise when they’ve done well, it can also be highly motivational to offer incentives and prizes for higher performance.
 Consider motivating employees with monetary rewards like:

 Be consistent and equitable with how you distribute incentives.
-Create a policy for your monetary rewards and apply it uniformly across your organization.
-Proactively communicate any changes to the policy so employees are fully aware of what type of monetary incentives they can expect.
+Create a policy for monetary compensation and other tangible rewards to apply uniformly across your organization.
+Proactively communicate any changes to the policy so employees are fully aware of what type of incentives they can expect.

 3. Help employees set professional goals.

 Goal-setting is a crucial aspect of increasing employee motivation.
-When employees have something to work toward that benefits both them and your organization, you can boost their engagement and support your business’s overall success.
+When individuals have something to work toward that benefits both them and your organization, you can boost employee satisfaction and support your business’s overall success.

-For example, you can help employees set goals around:
+For example, managers can help employees set goals around:

 Set goals during performance reviews to give employees big-picture objectives to prioritize.
 Make sure the goals you set with employees are SMART—specific, measurable, achievable, relevant to your organization’s overarching objectives, and time-bound.